-Healthy relationships are very helpful and an important parts of well being and good health.
+Healthy relationships are very helpful and an important part of well being and good health.
 Research indicates that strong relationships lead to healthy, lengthy, and happy lives.
 On the other hand, being alone can present various health risks in a person’s life.
 Shockingly, these health risks are similar to complications related to blood pressure, cigarette smoking, and obesity.
 Several studies have shown that balanced relationships can benefit your health immensely.
 A healthy and balanced relationship will help you:

 Increase Life Expectancy